meditationstuff/protocol_1/narrative_writing_bib.md

 		* https://www.reddit.com/r/writing/comments/v6zi8h/comment/ibi317f/ [Last accessed: 2026-02-12]
 	* -
 		* Grady, Michael.
 "A conceptual rhetoric of the composition."
 College Composition & Communication 22.5 (1971): 348-354.

+* Dixon, Debra.
+GMC: Goal, Motivation, and Conflict.
+Riverbluff Publishing.
+2025.
+* Bell, James Scott.
+Write Your Novel From The Middle: A New Approach for Plotters, Pantsers and Everyone in Between.
+Compendium Press.
+2014.

+* Braine, John.
+Writing a novel.
+McGraw-Hill.
+1975.

+* Langer, Susanne K. Feeling and form.
+London: Routledge and Kegan Paul, 1953.
+* Iglesias, Karl.
+Writing for emotional impact : advanced dramatic techniques to attract, engage, and fascinate the reader from beginning to end.
+WingSpan Press.
+2011.
+	* Iglesias, Karl.
+The Emotional Thesaurus.

+* Mordhorst, Mads.
+"From counterfactual history to counter-narrative history."
+Management & Organizational History 3.1 (2008): 5-26.
+* Landau, Idan.
+The locative syntax of experiencers.
+MIT press, 2009.

 [<a href="#206h">Go up to this section's line in the Full Table of Contents</a>][<a href="#qq">Go to the Partial Guided Tour (in the Quick Start Guide)</a>]